 Borges Library.
 A game that involves identifying every word that Borges wrote, in both Spanish and English versions.
 Created by Daniel Temkin and Rony Maltz, December 2012.

 Vanderbilt e-Journal of Luso-Hispanic Studies.
 Special issue on Borges.

 The Garden of Forking Paths, a widely consulted page about Borges in the net.
-Founded by Allen Ruch in New York but apparently not maintained since 2004.
+Founded by Allen Ruch in New York.

 San Telmo Foundation: A private institution created in 1980 by Jorge and Marion Helft.
 It has been active promoting Argentine culture.
 Since 1995 the Foundation administers the large Borges collection belonging to its founders.
 The collection is a very extensive archive documenting the life and work of Jorge Luis Borges (1899 - 1986).
 It is curated by Nicolás Helft and includes manuscripts, letters, original photographs, books, magazines and publications, audio and video tapes and other documents.
 All these documents have been digitized so as to be easily available to scholars.
 Most texts have been indexed in order to facilitate research.
 It is the Foundation's primary goal to help and promote the study of Borges' work and make it still better known throughout the world.

 Centro Cultural Cervantes.
 Exposición "Borges 100 años".
 A real masterpiece of technical and cultural savoir faire.
 You should need to download the program "Shockwave" to admire all its virtualities.
 Dont miss it!